Content from Introduction to The Carpentries Workbench

 and preserve them for archiving.

 These workflows are the source of truth for the lessons and will keep your lesson up-to-date with the latest version of the HTML template.
 Moreover, each week, these workflows will check for updates and, if there are any, a pull request will be created to ensure you are using the latest versions.
-You can read more about updating your workflows in the Maitenance chapter.
+You can read more about updating your workflows in the Maintenance chapter.

 If you use R Markdown in your lesson, you will notice that for every